Relativiteit/ROS2LaunchHelper/README.md

 - fix code structure to fit diagram
 - test launch files
 - create function to parse through .yaml files in cli_tool
+- for poc create new branch with 1 node, 1 launch file yaml(with params) in 1 package properly built and running.